learn-co-curriculum/phase-0-pac-1-programming-with-expressions/README.md

 ```

 Let's create variables to hold the results of our ternary expressions and use
-thos in our message as well:
+those in our message as well:

 ```js
 const name = "Spinach the Shiba";